-Bury your cat near a stream or creek as contaminated soil can leach into the water.
+Bury your cat near a stream, creek or dam as contaminated soil can leach into the water.

 How deep should I bury my cat?

-Dig a hole, this should be at least three feet deep to prevent scavengers digging up the body.
+Dig a hole; this should be at least three feet deep to prevent scavengers from digging up the body.

-Your cat will need to be buried as soon as possible as decomposition occurs very quickly, especially in the warmer months.
-If immediate burial isn’t possible, ask your veterinarian to store your cat’s body until you are able to bury him.
-Alternately, wrap your cat in plastic, and place in a styrofoam container filled with ice, ensuring there is drainage at the bottom to allow melted water to escape.
+Bury the cat as soon as possible as decomposition occurs quickly, particularly in the warmer months.
+If immediate burial isn’t possible, ask your veterinarian to store your cat’s body until you can bury him.
+Alternately, wrap your cat in plastic, and place in a styrofoam container filled with ice, and ensure there is drainage at the bottom to allow melted water to escape.
 This method is temporary, and should only be used for short-term.
 Ensure the container either has a heavy object placed on top or is securely strapped to keep scavengers out.

-Put a large stone or paver over the area to prevent scavengers digging the grave.
+- Put a large stone or paver over the area.